 Yealink CP900 Teams is a solid high-end compact speakerphone.
-An elegant, multifunctional device that is as reliable in huddle rooms as it is in the home office.
+An elegant, multifunctional device that is as reliable both in huddle rooms and home office.

 There’s always room for improvement, but the CP900 passed all our performance tests with flying colors.
 One can tell that Yealink did its very best to compete with the likes of Jabra or Sennheiser in the premium compact speakerphone category.

 The thing(s) that gives it a competitive edge?
 The trend for office communication is to go deeper and deeper into cross-device integration.
 This is why if your business already uses MS Teams, then the CP900 should probably be the obvious speakerphone of choice.

 *Related review: Yealink MVC300 Teams II (CP900 is sold either individually or as a part of the Yealink MVC300 Teams multi-device pack for small rooms).